bbauska/UC-Davis-Inter-jQuery/README.md

 put that into the rollSum property in the gameData object.
 Let&apos;s go ahead and get this started because this is an important one to do.
-I&apos;m going to add a function, function throwDice(){}, and then in here, first thing I&apos;m going to do is set the \"actionArea.innerHTML\" equals.
+I&apos;m going to add a function, function throwDice(){}, and then in here, first thing I&apos;m going to do is set the &quot;actionArea.innerHTML&quot; equals.
 Then clear out that actionArea.
 Then I need to set my values for my dice up here, roll 1 and roll 2.
 GameData.roll1 is going to be equal to, and again, I&apos;m going to do Math.random.
 That will generate a random number